 The rifters have different roles that reflect their innate talents or earlier career.
 There are five distict character Classes and each of them is separated to further specializations, called Archetypes, which provide the characters with skills and special perks that make them stand out from the others.
 Each of the classes will unlock certain options for the character group’s own voidjammer ship.

-- Mercs – Bounty hunters, heavy weapon specialists and snipers
+- Merc – Bounty hunters, heavy weapon specialists and snipers

 There are certain crew positions that the voidjammer needs to have.
 The first one is always the pilot and the second one an engineer.
 The other crew positions are determined by the voidjammer’s type.
-For example a refitted patrol craft requires a gunner and an exploratory vessel a sensor’s operator.
+For example a refitted patrol craft might make use of a gunner and an exploratory vessel a sensor’s operator.

 - Pilot – Pilots the ship and acts as the navigator for the hyperjumps.

-- Captain – Acts as the crew leader and coordinates the actions of the other crew memebers.
+- Command – Acts as the captain of the ship or in other commanding positions coordinating the actions of the other crew members.

-- Gunner – Operates the ships weapon systems.
+- Gunner – Operates the ship’s different weapon systems.

-- Comms Officer – Operates the communication and computer systems and sensors of the ship.
+- Sensors – Operates the sensors, electronic warfare and counter measures of the ship.